i3-Market-V2-Public-Repository/SP3-DAMCC-TokenizationTreasuryApi-/README.md

 The tokenization module is responsible for the deployment of a transaction to Besu blockchain using the i3Treasury API and the i3market Wallet.
 To deploy a transaction to the blockchain there is the [deploy-transaction-endpoint](http://localhost:3001/api-docs/#/TokenizerController/post_api_v1_treasury_transactions_deploy_signed_transaction).
 This subsytem is part of the Backplane API which comprise all the public endpoints of the i3Market.

 ## Getting stated / Use
-The main use of the tokenization service is to use it to deploy a transaction to Besu between a provider, a consumer and a marketplace.
-To do that you need to follow some crusial steps using the endpoints of the service.
+The main purpose of the tokenization service is to allow i3Market actors (i.e Marketplace, Data Provider, Data Consumer) to call the I3Market trasury contract methods and interact with the token flow.
+In the use case presented below, we impersonate a Marketplace that wants to register on the I3M platform and wants to send some tokens to a data consumer.
-1. The first step is to add a new marketplace using the endpoint [/treasury/marketplaces](http://localhost:3001/api-docs/#/TokenizerController/post_api_v1_treasury_marketplaces).
+1. The first step is to add the new marketplace using the endpoint [/treasury/marketplaces](http://localhost:3001/api-docs/#/TokenizerController/post_api_v1_treasury_marketplaces).
 In the "senderAddress" and "marketplaceAddress" provide the same address of the marketplace you want to register.
 After a successful transaction the payload of the response will be a transaction object like:
 ```
 {
   "transactionObject": {